The Quantum Wrench Initiative

 First solution (Boston, for your customer in NYC):

-In real life, there are many warehouses, many customers and a lot of dynamic situations.
+In real life, there are many warehouses, many customers and various dynamic situations.

 Nurse Scheduling